Owls live on every continent, except Antarctica and they have developed unique talents, depending upon the area that they live in.

 Owls do not eat fruit or plants.
 They are meat eaters and they eat by hunting and eating their prey which generally consists of small rodents, insects, reptiles, fish and more.
 Even though not all owls eat the same, depending on their size and location, it is a known fact that they do not fruits or vegetables.

 Where do owls sleep?

-Owls can be found all over the world and depending on where they live will depend on where they sleep.
-Many owls will sleep in trees and can be found perched on top of high branches.
-Other owls will sleep on top of buildings or inside places that are abandoned.
+They can be found all over the world and depending on where they live will depend on where they sleep.
+They sleep in trees and can be found perched on top of high branches.
+Others will sleep on top of buildings or inside places that are abandoned.